brunoNetId/sp-edge-to-cloud-data-pipelines-demo/README.md

 1. When running with _Docker_ or _Podman_

-    1. Configure the `KUBECONFIG` file to use (environment details after login).
+    1. Configure the `KUBECONFIG` file to use (where kube details are set after login).

         ```sh
         export KUBECONFIG=./ansible/kube-demo